TOPBOSSES/printf/README.md

-This will be the first group projrct on printf
+This will be the first group project on printf

-by Eze Ezekiel amd ...
+by Eze Ezekiel and Macaulay Nmaram.

-This project is meant to ground the students on colaborated project design
+This project is meant to ground the students on colaborated project design.